Mariya Bayda: Military career

 In 1941 she joined the Red Army and was assigned as a nurse in the 3rd Battalion of 514th Rifle Regiment, 172nd Rifle Division of the Red Army of the North Caucasian front; she held the rank of senior sergeant and was deployed to the front lines that same year.
 In addition to providing first aid she dug trenches and captured German soldiers to be interrogated.
 In the autumn of 1941 she was transferred to a naval infantry battalion.
-Due to the unit's inadequate weaponry the Germans managed to takeover a hill they had been defending, but after orders from the company commander they managed to retake control.
+Due to the unit's inadequate weaponry the Germans managed to take over a hill they had been defending, but after orders from the company commander they managed to retake control.
 After the regiment was later withdrawn Bayda was reassigned to the medical division of a reconnaissance unit.

 On 7 June 1942 she earned the nickname "fearless Marusia" after she killed 16 enemy combatants, one of whom was an officer, with her submachine gun and attacked four more German soldiers by hitting them on the head with the butt of her rifle in order to rescue her commander and eight other soldiers who were captured by the Germans.
 For her actions that day she was awarded the title Hero of the Soviet Union on 20 June 1942.

 On 12 July 1942 after being severely wounded in battle, Bayda was taken prisoner and sent to Slavuta concentration camp in Ukraine and later Ravensbruck after she was held in Simferopol.
 She was released from captivity by the American forces on 8 May 1945.